Imjin War: Campaigns in Hamgyong Province and Manchuria

 The Second Division continued east, capturing the fortresses of Chongsŏng County, Onsong, Kyongwon, and Kyonghung Counties, and finally arrived at Sosupo on the estuary of the Tumen River.
-There the Japanese rested on the beach, and watched a nearby volcanic island on the horizon that they mistook as Mount Fuji.
-After the tour, the Japanese continued their previous efforts to bureaucratize and administer the province, and allowed several garrisons to be handled by the Koreans themselves.
+There the Japanese continued their previous efforts to bureaucratize and administer the province, and allowed several garrisons to be handled by the Koreans themselves.

-Despite these measures, Katō Kiyomasa failed to maintain control of Hamgyeong Island.
-Because he encountered constant resistance except where his main force was located, Katō dispersed his troops by the hundreds in order to prove to Hideyoshi that he was in control of the occupied territory.
-This tactic, not used by other daimyo, proved to be his undoing.

-The cold and rough land of Hamgyong Province made it difficult for Japanese troops from the warmer southwestern regions to withstand Korean assaults and supply their troops.
-Unable to solve these problems, Kiyomasa Katō abandoned his ban on looting, provoking resistance from the Koreans.
-In response, on 20 October 1592, Chŏng Munbu, an officer in Hamgyong Province, recruited men and reassembled the scattered government troops.
-With the support of the people of Hamgyong Province, the 3500 men easily recaptured Kyongsong, Hoeryong and Puryong and executed those who were collaborating with the Japanese, greatly spreading the movement throughout Hamgyong Province.
-On 30 October 1592, a Japanese army of 1000 men returning from looting Joseon villages is attacked by 500 Joseon cavalry at Seokseongryeong and forced to retreat, becoming isolated in the extreme cold on Mount Jangdeok.
+Subsequently, however, with the support of the people of Hamgyong Province, 3500 Korean soldiers recaptured Kyongsong, Hoeryong and Puryong, and executed those who collaborated with the Japanese, greatly spreading the resistance movement throughout Hamgyong Province.
+On 30 October 1592, a Japanese army of 1000 men returning from looting Joseon villages was attacked by 500 Joseon cavalry at Seokseongryeong and forced to retreat, becoming isolated in the extreme cold on Mount Jangdeok.
 In response, the Korean soldiers set fire to the mountain the next day at sunrise, annihilating the Japanese army.

-Even in this situation, Katō was hesitant to send troops or retreat as the tide of battle slowly turned.
+Even in this situation, Katō was hesitant to send troops or retreat.
 Eventually, as the situation worsened and the Japanese suffered heavy losses at Jinju Castle and were forced to concentrate their forces to the south, he ordered his troops to guard Kilju Castle and wait for relief.
-Eventually, the remaining Japanese forces in Hamgyong Province retreated to Kilju Castle, and the righteous armies laid siege to the castle for three months to prevent them from gathering firewood.
+Eventually, the remaining Japanese forces in Hamgyong Province retreated to Kilju Castle, and the Koreans laid siege to the castle for three months to prevent them from gathering firewood.

-In January, Kiyomasa Kato leads an army to retake Hamgyeongdo.

-On 21 January, the Righteous armies launched a mauling attack at Dancheon, inflicting heavy losses on the Japanese vanguard but suffering three defeats against the main Japanese army, which was forced to break the siege of Kilju Castle and withdraw, allowing the trapped Japanese to escape.
-However, Katō Kiyomasa was forced to abandon Hamgyong Province due to cold and supply problems, and withdrew to Hanyang on 29 February.
+In January, Kiyomasa Kato lead an army to retake Hamgyeongdo.
+On 21 January, the Korean armies attacked the Japanese at Dancheon and inflicted heavy losses on the Japanese vanguard there.
+However, they were defeated three time by the main Japanese army and were forced to break the siege of Kilju Castle and withdraw.
+This allowed the trapped Japanese to escape.
+Regardless though, Katō Kiyomasa was forced to abandon Hamgyong Province due to cold and supply problems, and withdrew to Hanyang on 29 February.